 The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 In recent years, our students have gained placements with organisations such as BMW, Samsung and Cummins.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

-You are taught by a highly qualified, enthusiastic team of academics and practitioners with wide-ranging research interests.
-Their research is used in lectures and seminars so you learn about the latest issues impacting the business world.
+You are taught by a highly qualified, enthusiastic team of academics and experienced, relevant business practitioners with wide-ranging research interests.
+Their research is used in your lectures and seminars so you learn about the latest issues impacting business today.

 Our staff specialise in areas including:

 We are home to industry renowned figures, including our world leading Professor of Leadership and Organisation Elisabeth Kelan, author of 'Rising Stars: Developing Millennial Women as Leaders' and an expert on women and leadership, men as change agents for gender equality, generations at work and diversity and inclusion.